MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-06-19-array-based-hash-table-in-c.md

 Usually linked lists are implemented by having every node be `malloc()`ed separately, but `main.c` manages to do it with just has a single, global `buckets` and `chains` array.

-I made these arrays are global in order to make the code easier to read, but you could of course just pass them as arguments to the functions.
+I made these arrays global in order to make the code easier to read, but you could of course just pass them as arguments to the functions.

 ## Examples